bert2/microscope/README.md

 ## Changelog

+### 0.1.3

+- Fixes an issue where the "Refresh" button might not work when multiple instances of VS where open.

 ### 0.1.2

 - Only fixes development problems with the pipe connections between VS and the CodeLenses by using a different pipe for the VS experimental instance.